EMCL-Research-ITSecLab/ctf-watcher/README.md

 ```
 sudo bash set_up_docker.sh
 ```
-If you have docker already installed, make sure the current user is inside a docker group:
+If you have Docker already installed, make sure the current user is inside a Docker group:
 ```
 sudo groupadd docker
 sudo usermod -aG docker $user